 I coach kids soccer and have for a few years now.
 I LOVE my teams and for the most part love my parents that are piled along the sidelines screaming and cheering for their kids.

 Last season I had more than a few parents that assured me they just didn’t understand the game.
 I will often hear the parents (on the far sideline from me) instructing their kids to do the wrong technique or skill.
 They are missing a key element of the sport and it is keeping them from enjoying sports at a higher level.

 First off, Your kids love soccer and it may the #1 BEST sport for kids.
 “You kids get out there and run after the ball for an hour, that’ll tire you out.”

-This is not unique to soccer guys, my kids also play baseball, softball, football, surf and do Ninja warrior stuff plus a hundred other things and damned if I’m not even that dad that will sometimes, in the heat of excitement, shout out, “GO!” at the exact time he should have stopped while I’m out there cheering for my kid.
+This is not unique to soccer guys, my kids also play baseball, softball, football, surf and do Ninja warrior stuff plus a hundred other things and even I am guilty of being that dad that will sometimes, in the heat of excitement, shout out, “GO!” at the exact time he should have stopped while I’m out there cheering for my kid.